: Drop in the Bucket

 Ongoing project support

-By Schools for Water Posted on Tue 19 Nov 2013, over 10 years ago
+By Schools for Water Posted on Tue 19 Nov 2013, about 11 years ago

 Who manages the ongoing support for the projects.
 Is that built into the budget for each project?